 - Works made available via open access repositories such as the Internet Archive.

 For more information about U.S. copyright, please consult Peter B. Hirtle’s Copyright Term and the Public Domain in the United States, 1 January 2015.
-For any questions or concerns regarding the BHL collection and copyright, please contact Bianca Crowley, BHL Collections Manager.
+For any questions or concerns regarding the BHL collection and copyright, please contact the BHL Secretariat.